Man who went on stabbing spree in home is shot and killed by one of his victims - News Break

 Man who went on stabbing spree in home is shot and killed by one of his victims

-(HARTLY, Del.) -- A man has been shot and killed after stabbing several people with a knife before one of his victims was able to shoot him with a shotgun.
-The incident occurred at approximately 4:29 a.m. on Wednesday May 26, in Hartly, Delaware -- about 10 miles west of Dover -- when Delaware State Police were dispatched to a residence located in the 700 block of Proctors Purchase Road to reports of a person being shot and multiple people suffering from stab wounds, according to the Delaware State Police.ktbb.com
+(HARTLY, Del.) — A man has been shot and killed after stabbing several people with a knife before one of his victims was able to shoot him with a shotgun.
+The incident occurred at approximately 4:29 a.m. on Wednesday May 26, in Hartly, Delaware — about 10 miles west of Dover — when Delaware State Police were dispatched to a residence located in the 700 block of Proctors Purchase Road to reports of a person being shot and multiple people suffering from stab wounds, according to the Delaware State Police.wiky.com